Frances Slocum State Forest: Activities

 Some activities that people can do while at Frances Slocum State Forest includes, equestrian trails, hiking trails, hunting, fishing, foraging, and there is access to the Mississinewa river.
 There is no camping available at Frances Slocum State Forest, this park is a day use only park.

 The Frances Slocum Boy Scout Trail is 2.5 miles long, it has 160 foot elevation gain and is a loop trail.
 It is ranked as at moderate difficulty.
 Dogs are required to be on leash but are allowed to be on the trail.
 There are complaints that the trail is underkept and needs to be more maintained then it currently is.

 Flora and fauna

-While Frances Slocum state forest does not have any rare tree types, some common trees found in Indiana that would be found at this state forest include the Conifer, Deciduous Hardwood, and Evergreen.
+While Frances Slocum state forest does not have any rare tree types, some common trees found in Indiana that can be found at this state forest include the Conifer, Deciduous Hardwood, and Evergreen.

-Some common wildlife that could also be spotted while at Frances Slocum include, coyotes, beavers, cottontail rabbits, fox squirrels, gray squirrels, raccoons, gray foxes, and red foxes.
+Some common wildlife that could also be spotted at Frances Slocum include, coyotes, beavers, cottontail rabbits, fox squirrels, gray squirrels, raccoons, gray foxes, and red foxes.
 Some amphibians and reptiles that could be spotted include the snapping turtle, and eastern hog-nosed snake.